 Write for Texas

-For more information and to register for the conference, visit the Middle School Matters Institute website.
+Registration information for the symposium is forthcoming.
+For more information and to receive e-mail alerts about the symposium, visit the Middle School Matters Institute website.

 Tags: Middle School Matters Institute

 The Targeting the 2 Percent project has developed two series of resources to develop educators’ instructional effectiveness with students with learning disabilities and difficulties.

 The project created a set of mini-lessons structured around the five essential components of reading instruction that can be used with students in kindergarten to grade 5 whose data show a need in a specific component.

 Also, professors and researchers in the field wrote 11 research briefs to support evidence-based instructional practices.
 Topics include the five essential components of reading, grouping practices, peer supports, instructional considerations for dyslexia, English language learners, and literacy instruction for students with autism.